gyanesh-iitmiimb/project2_tds_iit/media/README.md

 ## Data Description

-The report contains a dataset with 2,652 entries that catalog information about various media titles, including their release date, language, type (e.g., movie), title, contributors, and ratings based on overall quality and repeatability.
-The data is structured to facilitate analysis of trends and preferences in different media within specified categories.
+The report consists of a dataset with 2,652 entries detailing various media content, including movies in different languages.
+Each entry includes attributes such as the date of release, language, type of media, title, contributors (such as actors), and ratings in overall, quality, and repeatability categories.
+The data appears to be structured for analysis of media performance and audience engagement.

 ## Numerical Columns